arkworks-rs/algebra/ff/README.md

 assert_eq!(a.inverse().unwrap() * a, F::one()); // have to to unwrap, as `a` could be zero.
 ```

-In some cases, it is important to take square roots of field elements
+In some cases, it is useful to be able to compute square roots of field elements
-(e.g.: for point compression of elliptic curve elements.)
+(e.g.: for point compression of elliptic curve elements).
 To support this, users can implement the `sqrt`-related methods for their field type.
+This method
+is already implemented for prime fields (see below), and also for quadratic extension fields.

-These can be used as follows:
+The `sqrt`-related methods can be used as follows:

 ```rust
 use ark_ff::Field;